Types of Steel Beams in UK Construction: UB, UC, RSJ and Beyond

 Before ordering steelwork, it is common to confirm:

-The nominal depth × width shown on drawings
+- The nominal depth × width shown on drawings

-The steel grade noted by the engineer
+- The steel grade noted by the engineer (S355 is the standard UK structural grade)

-Delivery length and any cutting requirements
+- Delivery length and any cutting requirements

 Clear terminology at enquiry stage helps suppliers quote accurately and reduces unnecessary revisions.